 The New York Botanical Garden (NYBG) proposed to construct an accessory parking garage of approximately 825 spaces at Bedford Park Boulevard and Webster Avenue in the Bronx to provide a parking garage for staff and visitors who cannot be accommodated within NYBG's on-site facilities.
-Mr. Schwendt was the Project Manager for the environmental assessment's hazardous materials work, which included a Phase I Environmental Site Assessment (ESA), Phase II Investigation and the preparation of a Remedial Action Plan (RAP) and a Construction Health and Safety Plan (CHASP) to the satisfaction of the New York City Department of Environmental monitoring during all subsurface work and preparing the post-construction Closure Report required by the NYCDEP in order to receive the Notice of Satisfaction necessary to obtain occupancy permits from the New York City Department of Buildings (DOB).
+Mr. Schwendt was the Project Manager for the environmental assessment's hazardous materials work, which included a Phase I Environmental Site Assessment (ESA), Phase II Investigation and the preparation of a Remedial Action Plan (RAP) and a Construction Health and Safety Plan (CHASP) to the satisfaction of the New York City Department of Environmental Protection (NYCDEP).
+As construction proceeds, Mr. Schwendt will be responsible for managing the environmental monitoring during all subsurface work and preparing the post-construction Closure Report required by the NYCDEP in order to receive the Notice of Satisfaction necessary to obtain occupancy permits from the New York City Department of Buildings (DOB).